elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-08-14-cs2107-lecture-1-encryption.md

 - Tabula recta

 #### Security
-- Weak agaisnt known plaintext attack
+- Weak against known plaintext attack
 - Not that weak agaisnt cipher only attack (Need find good attack technique)

 Suppose we know k = length/period of the keyword